sibgit/sibgit.github.io/solutions_advanced_topics.md

     git switch main
     ```

-4. To merge the different commits for each file we run an interactive rebase
+4. To merge the different commits for each file, we again run an interactive
-   on the first commit `git rebase -i HEAD~7` (or `git rebase -i 0fbf901`).
+   rebase on the first commit `git rebase -i HEAD~7`
+   (or `git rebase -i a818d5a`).

-   When editing the rebase command, there are 2 possibilities:
+   To merge and rename the commits 2 and 3, there are 2 possibilities:
+    * **Use the command `squash/s`** to squash the commits into their parents.
+      With this option, Git will open an editor at each squash operation and
+      ask us to edit/confirm the commit message manually.
+      The edited rebase instructions should look like this (`s` is for `squash`
+      and `f` is for `fixup`):
+        ```txt
+        pick 9cf4b60 2.
+Edit README file
+        s fa952bb 3.
+Edit README file: add open file example pick 32d2385 4.
+Add 'normal_mode' file: commands for vim's normal mode f f4001cc 5.
+Edit 'normal_mode' file: add 'dd' and 'yy' commands f 21a503e 6.
+Edit 'normal_mode' file: add more commands pick 87dc1eb 7.
+Add 'command_mode' file: commands for vim's command mode f 62c8c02 8.
+Edit 'command_mode' file: add more commands
+        ```
     * **Use the command `fixup/f`** to automatically discard the message of the
       commit being squashed into its parent.
 In this case we have to use
       `reword/r` for the first commit of the list, since we were explicitly